Sharp transition of the invertibility of the adjacency matrices of sparse random graphs: Introduction

 Building on Theorem \ref{thm:s-min-graphs} we now proceed to find an upper bound on the condition number.
 We point out to the reader that as the entries of $A_n$ have non-zero mean $s_{\max}$ is of larger order of magnitude than the rest of the singular values.
-So, we cannot expect an analogue of \eqref{eq:cond-von-neumann} to hold for the condition number of $A_n$ where $A_n$ is as in Theorem \ref{thm:s-min-graphs}.
+For example, it is well known that when $p \sim 1$ the bulk of the singular values is of order $\sqrt{n}$, with one outlier, the top singular value which is of order $n$.
+Thus, for such matrices to study the stability of inversion algorithms the natural choice would be to analyze the maximum of the ratios of singular values in the bulk.
 Therefore, we define the following notion of modified condition number.

 \begin{dfn} For any matrix $A_n$ we define its modified condition number as follows:

 \end{dfn}

 5pt To obtain an upper bound on $\wt \sigma(A_n)$ we need the same for $s_2(A_n)$ which follows from the theorem below. \begin{thm} Let $A_n$ be as in Theorem \ref{thm:s-min-graphs}.
 Fix $c_0 >0, C_0 \ge 1$ and let $p \ge c_0 \f{\log n}{n}$.
 Then there exists a constant $C_{\ref{thm:s-max-general}}$, depending only on $c_0$ and $C_0$ such that